Butler's Saints pip Suns in AFL thriller - Shepparton News

 The Saints trailed by nine points inside the last 10 minutes before Dan Butler played match winner, kicking his third and fourth goals in an exhilarating 12.6 (78) to 11.8 (74) victory at Metricon Stadium.

-Ben King (three goals) won bragging points over his twin brother Max in their first AFL encounter against one another.
+Ben King (three goals) won personal bragging rights over his twin brother Max (one goal) on Thursday night in their first AFL meeting.

-But Max's Saints prevailed although they were made to work for the points, the Suns twice rallying with four-straight goals to lead at halftime and again late in the final term.
+But Max's Saints took the points, made to work as the Suns twice responded with four-straight goals to lead narrowly at half-time and again late in the final term.

-St Kilda, through Butler, Josh Battle (two goals), Jack Billings (27 disposals) and Jack Steele (21 touches) produced another final-quarter flurry.
+St Kilda though, through Butler, Josh Battle (two goals), Jack Billings (27 disposals) and Jack Steele (21 touches) produced another final-quarter flurry ahead of a date with fifth-placed Geelong on Monday.

+"It's very rewarding for a person that's so humble," St Kilda coach Brett Ratten said of Butler.

+"He's just a pleasure to coach and he just goes about his work so quietly and for him to have another good game and no fuss, he'll just roll up against next week.

 It was the Suns' (4-6) fifth loss in their past six games but they showed they are not far off finals, matching the Saints who improved to 7-3 to jump ahead of Brisbane on percentage.